jboss-switchyard/tools/targetplatform/readme.md

 Now your Eclipse has set the target platform you need for running _JBoss SwitchYard Tooling_.
 A rebuild of all imported projects is done directly after setting the target platform.
 Make sure there are no more errors displayed in any of the projects.

-## Errors and Warnings

-Right now because of what's provided as part of the BPMN2 Editor SDK, the org.switchyard.tools.ui.bpmn2 plug-in does not build within Eclipse.
-It does build at the maven command line.

-It is a known problem.
-For now, unless you are working specifically with that plug-in, you can close it to avoid the issue.